skeezicsb/PERQemu/PERQemu/Readme-source.txt

 coding choices. ;-)

 In the meantime, this is more Mac-focused, since that's the primary development platform I have available.
-For now it runs on MacOS X versions as old as 10.11 and 10.13; it hasn't been tested on newer versions of macOS or non-Intel Macs.
+For now it runs on MacOS X versions as old as 10.13;
-PERQemu is now tested almost exclusively in 64-bit mode.
-It's unlikely to run on 32-bit Mono due to OS limitations.
+it hasn't yet been tested on newer versions of macOS or non-Intel Macs.
+PERQemu is now tested exclusively in 64-bit mode and is unlikely to run on 32-bit Mono due to OS limitations.

 Testing on Windows and Linux (in a VM) is now being integrated, but due to the sprawling, interactive nature of the emulator there are no automated tests so I mostly use the same QA approach that 3RCC used, for better or worse: if it runs the POS "burn in" code (i.e. the SIGGRAPH demos) it's good to go!

-[With the pull request to merge this back into the master branch, this file could use yet another rewrite...]

 1.2  Version History